Andrew Sears: Biography

 Sears was born in Newton, Massachusetts, and attended Natick High School located in Natick, Massachusetts.
 He pursued undergraduate studies at Rensselaer Polytechnic Institute, graduating in 1988 with a BS in Computer Science.
 Subsequently, Sears pursued graduate studies at the University of Maryland, College Park, earning a PhD in Computer Science (1993).
 His dissertation, titled “Layout Appropriateness: Guiding user interface design with simple task descriptions” was chaired by Ben Shneiderman, with whom he worked in the Human-Computer Interaction Lab.

 Upon receiving his Ph.D. from the University of Maryland, College Park, Sears joined the faculty of the School of Computer Science, Information Systems, and Telecommunications at DePaul University in Chicago.
 He left DePaul to accept a position with the Information Systems Department at UMBC in 1999.
 He served as the Chair of the Information Systems Department at UMBC from 2002 until 2011.
 In 2011, he left UMBC to join RIT as Dean of the B. Thomas Golisano College of Computing and Information Sciences.
 In 2015, he left RIT and joined The Pennsylvania State University as Dean of the College of Information Sciences and Technology (IST).
 He served as Interim Chief Information Security Officer for the university from September 2015 until December 2016.
+In 2023, he left Penn State and joined Syracuse University as Dean of the School of Information Studies.

 Sears has been actively involved with the Association for Computing Machinery's Special Interest Group on Accessible Computing (SIGACCESS) since 2001 when he was elected Secretary/Treasurer of the group.
 In 2006 he was elected Vice Chair of SIGACCESS and in 2009 he was elected to serve as the chair of the group.
 In 2010, Sears was named a Distinguished Scientist by the Association for Computing Machinery (ACM).
 He has chaired the premier conferences in the fields of human-computer interaction (CHI) and computer accessibility (ASSETS).
 He also served in numerous other capacities on the organizing committees of these and other conferences.
 His research and expert opinion on information technology and IT workforce issues have been reported by a variety of media sources including The New York Times, The Chronicle of Higher Education, ComputerWorld, InformationWeek, Baltimore Business Journal, the Baltimore Examiner, WEAA radio, WYPR radio, and Maryland Public Television.
 Sears, working with Vicki Hanson, served as founding Editor-in-Chief of the ACM Transactions on Accessible Computing (2006-2013).
 He is co-editor of the first two editions of the Human-Computer Interaction Handbook, published by CRC Press.

+In June 2024, he accepted a position as Senior Vice President and Provost of Worcester Polytechnic Institute in Worcester, Massachusetts.